Building AI Agents with Flame and OpenAI/LangChain

 - run

-- /opt/examples/agents/openai/main.py
+- /opt/examples/agents/openai/agent.py

 environments: